NERSC/sc22-dl-tutorial/README.md

 With 8 data workers, the large gaps between steps are mostly alleviated, improving the throughput.
 Looking at the zoomed in profile, we still see that the H2D copy in of the input data takes some time and could be improved.
 One option here is to implement a prefetching mechanism in PyTorch directly using CUDA streams to concurrently load and copy in the next batch of input during the current batch, however this is left as an exercise outside of this tutorial.
-A good example of this can be found in [here]. (https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/image_classification/dataloaders.py#L347)
+A good example of this can be found in [here](https://github.com/NVIDIA/DeepLearningExamples/blob/master/PyTorch/Classification/ConvNets/image_classification/dataloaders.py#L347).

 Using benchy, we can also check how the various throughputs compare using 8 data workers.
 Running this configuration on Perlmutter using the tool yields the following: